smartanthill/smartanthill2_0/docs/design-documents/reference-implementation/zepto-os.rst

 "Main Loop" a.k.a.
 "Main Pump"
 ------------------------------

-SmartAnthill on MCU is implemented as a "main loop", which calls different functions and performs other tasks as follows:
+Zepto OS is implemented as a "main loop", which calls different functions and performs other tasks as follows:

 * first, "main loop" calls a function [TODO](void\* data, uint16 datasz), which waits for an incoming packet and fills *data* with an incoming packet.
 This function is a part of device-specific library.
 If incoming packets can arrive while the "main loop" is running, i.e. asynchronously, they need to be handled in a separate buffer and handled separately, but otherwise "main loop" can pass a pointer to the beginning of the “command buffer” to this function call.
 * then, "main loop" calls one “receiving” protocol handler (such as “receiving” portion of SADLP-CAN), with the following prototype: **protocol_handler(const void\* src,uint16 src_size,void\* dst, uint16\* dst_size);** In fact, for this call "main loop" uses both *src* and *dst* which reside within “command buffer”, *src* coming from the “command buffer” start, and *dst=src+src_size*.